 Q) Why did LCEC declare an impasse in negotiation?

 A) Despite years of effort and numerous concessions to meet City positions, negotiations reached a stalemate over City demands that would force LCEC to abandon its cooperative business model, and relinquish governance responsibilities.

 Q) What happens now that there is an impasse?

 A) Either the City approves the agreement LCEC provided (with essentially similar terms) by the December 20 deadline, or LCEC continues indefinitely to provide electric service within the boundaries of Cape Coral and voluntarily collects a fee (3%) for use of rights-of-ways.
 Any future negotiations would begin at ground zero.

-Q) What happens to my electric service now that the franchise agreement was terminated in May 2017?
+Q) What happens to my electric service without a franchise agreement?

-A) The termination of the franchise agreement will have no impact on your electric service.
-LCEC will proudly continue to provide you the most reliable electric service at the lowest cost possible as it has to its members for the past 75 years.
+A) Nothing, LCEC proudly continues to provide you the most reliable electric service at the lowest cost possible as it has to its members for the past 75 years.

 Take a look at the previous Cape Coral Franchise Agreement that was in effect since October 1986 and expired in October 2016, as well as the franchise agreement proposal provided to the City in September 2017.